bridgecrewio/yor/docs/1.Welcome/welcome.md

 # Overview

-Yor is an open-source tool that helps to manage tags consistently across infrastructure as code frameworks such as Terraform, Cloudformation, Kubernetes, and Serverless Framework.
+Yor is an open-source tool that helps to manage tags consistently across infrastructure as code (IaC) frameworks.
 Auto-tagging in IaC enables you to trace any resource from code to cloud.

 IaC resource tagging provides added benefits which include:
 * **Security Risk Management** - identify resources that require heightened security